codedragon/code_reviews/slides.md

-## Fundamentally, we take criticism too personally
+## Fundamentally, we take criticism about our work toao personally
 ## Ways to separate our work from our selves
 ### we are not the code we write
 ### we are working on something bigger than ourselves